nylla8444/Cloaxa/README.md

 *   **Timezone Spoofing:** Reports a generic UTC timezone to websites, helping to mitigate timezone-based browser fingerprinting.
 *   **Geolocation Spoofing:** Intercepts geolocation requests and provides a generic, fake location to prevent websites from accessing your real physical coordinates.
 *   **Persistence:** The extension's state (Tor enabled/disabled) is saved and restored across browser sessions.
-*   **"New Identity" Button:** Allows users to quickly request a new Tor circuit, effectively changing their exit IP address.
+*   **"New Identity" Button:** Allows users to quickly request a new Tor circuit.
+While this often results in a new exit IP address, it is not guaranteed.
+See "Limitations" for more details.

 ## ✨ How it looks like: